project-oak/hafnium-verification/hfo2/README.md

 Use [cargo-count][count].
 You can run like this:

  - `cargo install cargo-count`
- - `cargo count -e arch --unsafe-statistics`
+ - `cargo count -e arch --unsafe-statistics # in /hfo2/src`

 The result will exclude arch-dependent code.